cirosantilli/linux-cheat/boot.md

 - `GRUB_CMDLINE_LINUX_DEFAULT`: space separated list of Kernel boot parameters.

+	Those parameters can also be edited from the boot menu for single session by selecting the partition and clicking `e`.

 	Most important to know:

+	- useless options on by default on Ubuntu 12.04 which you should really remove because they hide kernel state and potentially useful debug information:

-	- `quiet`:
+        - `quiet`: suppress kernel messages.
-	- `splash`:

-	Those parameters can also be edited from the boot menu for single session by selecting the partition and clicking `e`.
+        - `splash`: shows nice and useless image while the kernel is booting.
+On by default on Ubuntu 12.04.
+Remove this useless option,

 ###/etc/grub.d/